demisto/content/Packs/OctoxLabs/Integrations/OctoxLabs/README.md

-Octox Labs Cyber Security Asset Management platform This integration was integrated and tested with version xx of OctoxLabs
+Octox Labs Cyber Security Asset Management platform This integration was integrated and tested with version 3.3.0 of OctoxLabs

 ## Configure OctoxLabs on Cortex XSOAR